Popeye Jones: Coaching career

 Following his 11-year career year in the NBA, Jones decided to pursue coaching professional basketball.
 He first worked as a player development coach with the Dallas Mavericks.
 After spending the 2007–08 through the 2009–10 season with the Mavericks, he earned a coaching job with the New Jersey / Brooklyn Nets as an assistant coach.

 On August 14, 2013, he was hired as an assistant coach for the Indiana Pacers.
 Jones worked with All-Stars like Roy Hibbert and Paul George, and reached the Eastern Conference Finals his first two years with the team.

 On November 9, 2020, the Philadelphia 76ers hired Jones as an assistant coach under Doc Rivers.

 On August 23, 2021, the Denver Nuggets announced that they had hired Jones as assistant coach.
 Jones won his first NBA championship when the Nuggets defeated the Miami Heat in the 2023 NBA Finals.
 On May 30, 2025, it was announced that Jones and the Nuggets would be parting ways.

 On July 9, 2025, the Dallas Mavericks hired Jones as part of their coaching staff under head coach Jason Kidd.

+On July 6, 2026, the Orlando Magic hired Jones as part of their coaching staff under head coach Sean Sweeney.